ligongus/cumulative-incidence/README.md

 `flchain` data from the `survival` package.
 These data are loaded and printed here.

+This is a stratified random sample containing 1/2 of the subjects from a study of the relationship between serum free light chain (FLC) and mortality.
+The original sample contains samples on approximately 2/3 of the residents of Olmsted County aged 50 or greater.

 ``` r

 # the flchain data are in the survival package
 library(survival)
 # tidyverse is used for convenience